arsauravkr/Word_Quest/README.md

 ## How to Play

 - The game will prompt you to guess the name of an animal.
+- One letter will be revealed at the start.
 - You will enter one letter at a time.
 - If the letter is in the word, it will be revealed in the correct position(s).
 - If you guess all the letters correctly before running out of attempts, you win!